 Ask your teacher

-Course literature can be in-depth, difficult to understand and sometimes in Swedish or English, which for many students in Sweden are not their native languages.
-After a lecture, you can always ask the lecturer about anything you didn't understand.
-It may be for example a word or section in one of your textbooks.
+Course literature can be in-depth, difficult to understand and sometimes in both Swedish and English, which for many students are not their native languages.
+After a lecture, you can always ask the teacher about anything you didn't understand.
+It may for example be a word or section in one of your textbooks.
 Teachers are used to questions from their students.

 Many students choose to study together with classmates.
-In this way, you can help one another with difficult words and concepts and other things you have had difficulties understanding.
+In this way, you can help one another with difficult words and concepts and other things you have had a tough time understanding.